 A 120-meter tall office tower is planned for a site just behind the Shibuya Hikarie building in central Tokyo.

 The building will be about 60 meters shorter than neighboring Shibuya Hikarie (180m tall).
-It will replace the Shionogi Shibuya Building – a 13-story building built in 1980, along with three other smaller buildings.
-This building was designed by Sakakura Associates architects and engineers.
+It will replace the Shionogi Shibuya Building – a 13-story building built in 1980, along with three other smaller buildings built in the 1960s and 1970s.
+The Shionogi Shibuya Building was designed by Sakakura Associates architects and engineers.
 When new, it was considered a great example of energy and resource-saving design.
 The V-shaped building with windows focused towards the center courtyard was intended to reduce direct solar radiation.

 Source: The Daily Engineering & Construction News, July 10, 2019.